Enabling vulnerable tenants to sustain their tenancies

 People referred to the teams are often very vulnerable and struggling with multiple challenges like debt, problems with benefits and mental or physical health problems.

-The Knowsley team works with 14 housing providers across the area, while City West’s team takes referrals from colleagues who have identified customers at risk of losing their home.
+The Knowsley team works with 14 housing providers across the area, while City West’s team takes referrals from colleagues who have identified tenants at risk of losing their home.

 People most often approach the service for support because of financial problems or health and wellbeing issues.